CS 87: Aesthetics of Computing, Fall 2026

 Rest is important.
 Being on your phone doomscrolling, watching instagram reels and tiktoks is not rest, tempting as it may be to believe that it is.

 Lay on the floor for a while and stare at the ceiling.
 Think your own thoughts and be aware of them, spend some time with them.
-Go on a walk without headphones.
+Go on a walk without headphones or another device.
+Go to the forest and kneel down and - literally - touch grass.
 Cook a nice meal for your friends.
+Confess your love to someone and accept the consequences of such bravery.
 There are many options, they are not limited to these suggestions.
-But rest is something that is harder and harder to find - and we all need to be suspicious of the sorts of things that distract us from our responsibilities without leaving us rested.
+But rest is something that is harder and harder to find, and often takes the form of a relase, not an engagement.
+We all need to be suspicious of the sorts of things that distract us from our responsibilities without leaving us rested.

 A NOTE